internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 # Executive Summary
 * DANE is a best-practice technology for securing the transfer of email (SMTP) between organizations across the public Internet.
 * Successful DANE deployments require additional operational discipline.
-    - Automated monitoring of your own email servers and related DNS records is is a must.
+    - Automated monitoring of your own email servers and related DNS records is a must.
     - Robust automation of coordinated DNS and email server certificate chain updates.
     - These topics will be covered in more detail below.
 * Please deploy DNSSEC, and DANE for your email servers, but plan carefully.
-Botched deployments not not only harm the domain in question, but also have a deterrent effect on adoption by others.
+Botched deployments not only harm the domain in question, but also have a deterrent effect on adoption by others.

 # Introduction
 This how-to is created by the Dutch Internet Standards Platform (the organization behind [internet.nl](https://internet.nl)) and is meant to provide practical information and guidance on implementing DANE for SMTP.